guyfisher/half-baked/readme.txt

 == Upgrade Notice ==

-= 1.6.2 =
+= 1.6.3 =

-This version fixes a pair of bugs that affected the display of custom menus and calendar widgets.
-Requires WordPress 3.1 or higher.
+This version removes support for third party plugins and improves the performance and appearance of built-in and core widgets.

 == Credits ==